 Our share-based compensation awards are all equity-classified and consist of stock options and restricted stock units ("RSU").
 Stock options have service vesting conditions ranging from 1 to 5 years.
-RSUs issued pursuant to our prior equity incentive plan adopted in 2013 have a 4-year service vesting condition and a performance condition linked to the occurrence of a liquidity event defined as a change-in-control event, successful initial public offering or successful merger with a special purpose acquisition company.
+RSUs granted pursuant to our prior equity incentive plan adopted in 2013 have a 4-year service vesting condition and a performance condition linked to the occurrence of a liquidity event defined as a change-in-control event, successful initial public offering or successful merger with a special purpose acquisition company, which was satisfied by the Closing.
+RSUs outstanding under the 2022 Plan have a service vesting condition only.

-Compensation expenses are based on the grant-date fair value of the awards and recognized over the requisite service period using a straight-line method for stock options and a graded vesting method for RSUs.
+Compensation expenses are based on the grant-date fair value of the awards and recognized over the requisite service period using a straight-line method for stock options and RSUs granted under 2022 Plan.
+Compensation expense for RSUs granted under the 2013 Plan are recognized using a graded vesting method.
 We have elected to account for forfeitures of employee stock awards as they occur.

-Recently Adopted Accounting Pronouncements
+Recently Issued Accounting Pronouncements

-A description of recently issued accounting pronouncements that may potentially impact our financial position and results of operations is disclosed in Note 2 of our unaudited condensed consolidated financial statements for the three months ended March 31, 2022 included elsewhere in this Quarterly Report on Form 10-Q/A.
+A description of recently issued accounting pronouncements that may potentially impact our financial position and results of operations is disclosed in Note 2 of our unaudited condensed consolidated financial statements for the six months ended June 30, 2022 included elsewhere in this Quarterly Report on Form 10-Q/A.